 - Consider a Medical Identification Bracelet for your child.
 There are a number of different types, which can be purchased online.
 The bracelet should include your name and your child’s name and telephone number.
 It should state that your child has autism and is non-verbal, if applicable.
 If your child will not wear a bracelet or necklace, consider a temporary tattoo with your contact information.
 You may also want to consider writing your child’s information in his or her clothing using permanent marker.

 - Consider a personal tracking device.
 Some consist of a small unit that is put in a child’s pocket or backpack and works with your computer or mobile phone so that you can monitor your child’s location.
 Others involve a handheld unit for the parent which tracks the location of the child’s wristband.
 Some units work with local law enforcement and rescue personnel.
 The tracking distance for the devices varies considerably and ranges from 300 feet for parent monitored units to one mile on the ground and 5-7 miles from the air for those monitored by rescue personnel.
 Some systems include waterproof tracking devices.
 Prices range from around $200 for some parent monitoring units to several thousands of dollars for units tied into local rescue personnel.
-Many local law enforcement agencies have experience using units for tracking residents with ASD, Alzheimer’s, and Down’s Syndrome, so check with your local law enforcement agency for a compatible system.
+Many local law enforcement agencies have experience using units for tracking residents on the autism spectrum or those with Alzheimer’s and Down’s Syndrome, so check with your local law enforcement agency for a compatible system.

 - Don’t forget behavioral training for safety.
 In addition to the safeguards mentioned above, work with your behavioral specialist and school personnel to develop behavior plans to shape your child’s behavior for safety.
 Training and reinforcement in specific, common situations, such as leaving school and arriving at home, getting into and out of the car, and going to neighborhood locations can help your child learn to stay near you in public.
 Safety goals can be written into your child’s Individualized Education Program (IEP).